Lagrangian uncertainty quantification and information inequalities for stochastic flows: Case study

 \subsection{Information inequalities for approximated dynamics}

-Here, we outline how the various information bounds expounded in \S\ref{Info_ineq} can be utilised to assess validity of dimensionally reduced approximations of slow-fast systems.
-In order to keep this paper reasonably concise, we shall only briefly describe such approaches for a toy example specified in the next subsection; a full treatment of various types of multi-scale systems is postponed to subsequent publications.
+Here, we outline how the various information bounds expounded in \S\ref{Inf_IP} and \S\ref{Info_ineq} can be utilised to assess the validity of dimensionally reduced approximations of slow-fast systems.
+In order to keep this paper reasonably concise, we shall only briefly describe such approaches for a toy example specified in \S\ref{toysec}; a full treatment of various types of multi-scale systems is postponed to subsequent publications.